SatyamVyas04/LearningBasics/README.md

 - **Python**: Many thanks to [Mosh Programming](https://codewithmosh.com/) and [Corey Schafer](https://www.youtube.com/user/schafer5) for their excellent tutorials and guidance in learning Python.

-- **CSS & HTML**: Credits to the [MDN Web Docs](https://developer.mozilla.org/) for their comprehensive and reliable resources on HTML and CSS.

 ## Structure